wso2/docs-choreo-dev/en/docs/deploy/deploy-your-component.md

 1. Click the **Deploy** icon.

-2. Click the **Automatic Deployment** toggle if you wish to enable automatic deployment.

-    !!! info
-        You need to verify your GitHub account when you enable automatic deployment for the first time.
+2. **Automatic Deployment** is enabled by default.
+You can disable it via the toggle.

 3. Then in the **Build Area** card, click **Deploy Manually**.